Here we go with another knowledge post. This time: Transmission.

 Here’s a Pic of the 1978 USA Datsun 240Z Sports Option catalogue for example:

 See complete list of Factory and optional transmissions / gearsets a bit further down and also next chapter for racing gears.

 4. Racing gears

 I do not want to include a lot of information about racing cars.
 There were too many different setups used in the factory and private racing cars over the years. but since i just happen to have this picture on hand i thought i’d put it here as well.

 The 1970 RAC Rallye car gear setup (at least the speeds).
 By Autocar Magazine:

 5. Automatic Transmission

-The Automatic transmission is most common seen in the American markets.
+The Automatic transmission is most commonly seen in the American market.
 In the most other markets, the manual transmission equipped cars where the primary sold units.
 According to the Nissan official information, you see here on this site, the 3-speed A/T was officially available for Europe, but most european import companies, like for e.g. in Switzerland, never imported and sold the Automatic transmission version 240Z.
 I still yet have to see an A/T version 240Z, which was officially imported and sold in a european country.